Cristina Conati

 Cristina Conati is an Italian and Canadian computer scientist specializing in artificial intelligence and computer-human interaction.
 She is a professor of computer science at the University of British Columbia, and has served as president of the Association for the Advancement of Affective Computing.

 Conati earned a master's degree in computer science from the University of Milan in 1988, and a Ph.D. from the University of Pittsburgh in 1999.
 Her dissertation, An intelligent computer tutor to guide self-explanation while learning from examples, was supervised by Kurt VanLehn.
 She joined the University of British Columbia faculty in 1999, and became a full professor there in 2016.

 With Yukiko Nakano and Thomas Bader, Conati is an editor of the book Eye Gaze in Intelligent User Interfaces: Gaze-based Analyses, Models and Applications (Springer, 2013).

+She was elected an AAAI Fellow in 2024.